billythemonkey/amerenda/README.md

 # A Merenda

-## This is a personal project to make the website for my owne restaurant called 'A Merenda'

-This project will be using Vue.js for front-end user experience.
+This is a personal project to make the website for my own restaurant called 'A Merenda'.
+Will be using Vue.js as front-end framework.